More Students Have Access to Fitness Information But Few Learn to Make Full Use of the Data

 Amundson said students became more engaged in his classes when he introduced the heart rate monitors.
 The teacher sets a goal for the class – how much time students need to exercise in their target heart rate zones – but the goal impacts each student individually.
 By providing students with basic heart rate monitor education when he introduced the technology, he created a more collaborative, community-minded PE class.

-“I had kids who were standing there extra long as they were [picking up their Zones],” Amundson recalled.
+“I had kids who were standing there extra long as they were ,” Amundson recalled.
 “I walked over to figure out what they were doing and they were all talking about how many minutes they needed to get to their goal for today; what they needed to do to push themselves.”

 While students are pushing themselves to reach their target heart rate zones, Amundson can better observe each student, which allows him to deliver more direct feedback, accompanied by the Spirit System email the student receives, following class.